 ON THE PATCHWORK MARKETPLACE WEBSITE

-Curt “Moose” Jackson and Patti Samson are inviting you to be one of the first sellers on their new platform, PatchworkMarketplace.com.
+Curt “Moose” Jackson and Patti Samson are inviting you to be a seller on their new platform, PatchworkMarketplace.com.

 WHAT IS THE PATCHWORK MARKETPLACE?